-In this blog, I will explain the types of ceiling damage you may face and the average repair cost for each to better understand what to expect.
+The final cost of repairing a leaky ceiling will depend on the severity of the leak, the type of roofing you have, and the type of ceiling you have.
+So, in this blog, I will try to explain the types of ceiling damage you may face and the average repair cost for each to understand better what to expect.

 Types of Ceiling Damages